-Despite the lucidity of their descriptions of the transmission mechanism, the impact of Fisher, Friedman and Patinkin on the discussion of macro-economic policy in the final 40 years of the 20th century was mixed.
+Despite the lucidity of their descriptions of the transmission mechanism, the impact of Fisher, Friedman and Patinkin on the discussion of macroeconomic policy in the final 40 years of the twentieth century was mixed.
 In the 1970s Friedman had great success in persuading governments and central banks that curbing the growth of the money supply was vital if they wanted to reduce inflation.
 However, his theoretical work on money was contested by other leading economists and did not command universal acceptance.
-By the 1990s the preponderance of academic work on monetary policy focussed on interest rates, with the relationship between interest rates and the components of demand in a Keynesian income-expenditure model attracting most attention.
-(8) When asked by the Treasury Committee of the House of Commons for its views on the transmission mechanism, the Bank of England prepared a paper in which "official rates" (i.e., the short-term interest under the Bank's control) influenced "market rates", asset prices, expectations and confidence, and the exchange rate, and these four variables then impacted on domestic demand and net external demand.
-In a 12-page note it reached page 10 before acknowledging that, "we have discussed how monetary policy changes affect output and inflation, with barely a mention of the quantity of money".
-(9) The links between money, in the sense of "the quantity of money", and the economy were widely neglected or even forgotten.
+By the 1990s the preponderance of academic work on monetary policy focused on interest rates, with the relationship between interest rates and the components of demand in a Keynesian income-expenditure model attracting most attention.
+When asked by the Treasury Committee of the House of Commons for its views on the transmission mechanism, the Bank of England prepared a paper in which 'official rates' (that is, the short-term interest under the Bank's control) influenced 'market rates', asset prices, expectations and confidence, and the exchange rate, and these four variables then impacted on domestic demand and net external demand.
+In a 12-page note it reached page 10 before acknowledging that, 'we have discussed how monetary policy changes affect output and inflation, with barely a mention of the quantity of money'.
+The links between money, in the sense of 'the quantity of money', and the economy were widely neglected or even forgotten.

 The relatively simple accounts of the transmission mechanism in Fisher's Purchasing Power of Money and some of Friedman's popular work were particularly vulnerable on one score.
 They concentrated on the relationship between money and expenditure on the goods and services that constitute national income, but neglected the role of financial assets and capital goods in the economy; they analysed the work that money performs in the flow of income and expenditure, but did not say how it fits into the numerous individual portfolios which represent a society's stock of capital assets.
-As Keynes had highlighted in his Treatise on Money (published in 1931), money is used in two classes of transaction - those in goods, services and tangible capital assets (or "the industrial circulation", as he called it), and those in financial assets ("the financial circulation").
-(10) The need was therefore to refurbish monetary theory, so that money was located in an economy with capital assets and could affect asset prices as well as the price level of goods and services.
+As Keynes had highlighted in his Treatise on Money (published in 1931), money is used in two classes of transaction - those in goods, services and tangible capital assets (or 'the industrial circulation', as he called it), and those in financial assets ('the financial circulation').
+(Keynes's distinction between the two circulations formed part of the argument of Essay 9, on the weakness of the textbook income-expenditure model, above.)
+The need was therefore to refurbish monetary theory, so that money was located in an economy with capital assets and could affect asset prices as well as the price level of goods and services.
 Much of Friedman's theoretical work for a professional audience was a response to this requirement.
-For example, in a 1964 paper written with Meiselman he contrasted a "credit" view, in which monetary policy "impinges on a narrow and well-defined range of capital assets and a correspondingly narrow range of associated expenditures" with a "monetary" view, in which it "impinges on a much broader range of capital assets and correspondingly broader range of associated expenditures".
-(11)
+For example, in a 1964 paper written with Meiselman he contrasted a 'credit' view, in which monetary policy 'impinges on a narrow and well-defined range of capital assets and a correspondingly narrow range of associated expenditures' with a 'monetary' view, in which it 'impinges on a much broader range of capital assets and correspondingly broader range of associated expenditures'.11